 Domestic violence affects people of all socioeconomic backgrounds and education levels.
 (Adapted from National Domestic Violence Hotline)

 Many individuals that experience domestic violence describe living through a repeated cycle of abuse.
 It often follows a recognizable pattern.
-View the three phases and learn more about cycles of abuse HERE
+View the three phases of abuse and learn more about cycles of abuse

 Abuse is a choice.
 It is not something that occurs because the abuser “lost control.”
 If this was the case, co-workers, friends, family, and the general public would witness or be victims of the violent behavior.
 The abuser is selective about when the behavior occurs, meaning the abuser is in control of it.
 There are various types of abuse including emotional, physical, sexual, financial and property damage.